yashhere/tufte.yashagarwal.in/content/notes/2018-12-16-i-will-teach-you-to-be-rich/index.md

 +++
-title = "I Will Teach You to Be Rich - Review" author = ["Yash Agarwal"] date = 2018-12-16T08:30:12+05:30 images = []
+title = "I Will Teach You to Be Rich" author = ["Yash Agarwal"] date = 2018-12-16T08:30:12+05:30 images = []